wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V6.0 : 27-Nov-2022 by Dave Bernazzani (wavemotion)
+  * CDF/CDFJ games are now supported (but not CDFJ+)
+  * Big speedup in ARM Thumb processing to render all DPC+ games full-speed on the DSi or above.

 V5.9 : 21-Nov-2022 by Dave Bernazzani (wavemotion)
   * Minor fixes for some games to render them more accurately including the new Chaotic Grill homebrew.
   * Improved ARM Thumbulator for another frame of performance.